 A customer’s interaction with your brand continues long after purchase.
 From the moment prospects stumble upon your website, and long after you sell your products, you need to be available.

 All completed transactions are the beginning of a business relationship that can bring in continued profit.
-So, after the sale, it’s very important to continue to communicate with your customers on a regular basis.
+So, after the point of sale, it’s very important to continue to communicate with your customers on a regular basis.

 Winning over a new customer can cost anywhere between five and 25 times more than retaining an existing one.
 So, as part of your marketing strategy, your customer service and support must meet their expectations.